Dispersion on the Complete Graph: Preliminaries

-We call $(Z_t(N,\varepsilon))_{t\in \mathbb{N}_0}$ the \textit{binomial process}.
-When considering $Z_t(N,\varepsilon)$ we sometimes drop the dependence on $N$ or on $\varepsilon$, if it is clear from the context or otherwise convenient.
+We call $(Z_t(N,\kappa))_{t\in \mathbb{N}_0}$ the \textit{binomial process} in this paper.
+We want to stress that the process is well defined even if $\kappa < 0$ (as long as $\kappa > -1$).
+When considering $Z_t(N,\kappa)$ we sometimes drop the dependence on $N$ or on $\kappa$, if it is clear from the context or otherwise convenient.
 In the next lemma we show how to control the number of unhappy particles at some given step in terms of the binomial process. \begin{lem} Let $|\varepsilon| < 1$.
 Consider the dispersion process with $M=(1+\varepsilon)n/2$ particles.
 Then

 \end{lem}